secretnodes/secretnodes.org/docs/secret-warrant-canary.md

 from any authorities, whether formal or informal.

-6. We have not received any court orders, gag orders, or other similar orders from the government of the People's Republic of China.
+6. We have not received any court orders, gag orders, or other similar orders from the United States Government or any other Governments.

 7. We have not received any government subpoenas.